 The descriptions of the features common to MC.NET and regular MultiCharts (i.e. charting, manual and auto trading, data management etc.) can be found below.

 The PowerLanguage .NET Help file with descriptions of all of functions is located in the PowerLanguage .NET Editor itself and can be downloaded here (you may need to unblock the .chm file to be able to see its content: right-click on the file, click Properties and click Unblock on the General tab, then click Apply).

 The MultiCharts .NET Programming Guide describing the process of creating and applying studies in MultiCharts .NET can be found here.

 What is the MultiCharts Wiki?

-This is the central place for accumulated knowledge about the MultiCharts platform, contributed to by both traders and developers.
-Forum discussions are not easy to search while here, with the help our community, we will create a comprehensive database of articles, tips, frequent questions, and discussions.
-The entire MultiCharts Help section has been moved here, so it can be quickly searched and accessible from anywhere.
+This is a central place for accumulated knowledge about the MultiCharts platform, contributed to by both traders and developers.
+It is easier to search for an answer here than on the forum, so, with the help our community, we are creating a comprehensive database of articles, tips, frequently asked questions (FAQ's), and discussions.
+The entire MultiCharts Help section has been moved here so it can be quickly accessed and searched anywhere.

 How It Works

 Just like Wikipedia, MCWiki articles have fact-based content and users can edit pages.
 Our staff will look over recent changes and maintain the integrity of the content.
 Community editors are welcome to help.
 This tool is for our users and it is only as good as the content you help us create.
 To combat spam, only authorized users can make changes to the Wiki.
 If you want to be a contributor, please send a request to firstname.lastname@example.org with your Wiki login, and we will authorize the userID to make changes.